pkim050/codetest/Notes.md

 8. All aligned in the middle, giving out a clean and simple border of each todos.
 9. Created a function Todos to output all existing todos.
 10. Checkboxes do nothing for now.

+# Second commit
+1. Added create action form for Todo.
+2. User has both options to either press enter or click the submit button after entering a todo.
+3. Does not hit the database yet, trying to figure that out.
+4. I forced one of the todo to be true on status done via console.
+Looks like it check marks it along with strikethrough.